Burj Khalifa is the most iconic building in Dubai, UAE.

 124th & 125th Floors + Café

-This Burj Khalifa ticket gets you an extra something because, besides the views from the 124 and 125 floors, you also get to sit down and discuss the experience.
+This Burj Khalifa ticket gets you an extra something because, besides the views from the 124 and 125 floors, you can also sit down and discuss the experience.

 After visiting the observation deck of Dubai’s tallest building, you can get a signature drink or snack at the ground-level cafe.